 Figure 14 shows a comparison of the actual years 2018 through 2021 non-SOV ACS data to the established years 2019 and 2021 non-SOV targets and the three non-SOV forecasts developed for the three alternative methodologies utilized to establish the targets.
-As shown on the below chart, the percent of non-SOV travel from the ACS essentially continued the recent historical trend of declining non-SOV travel for the years 2018 through 2020.
+As shown in Figure 14, the percent of non-SOV travel from the ACS essentially continued the recent historical trend of declining non-SOV travel for the years 2018 through 2020.
 However, the non-SOV travel increased by about 2 percent between years 2020 and 2021, exceeding the historical trend and the FCTS and VISION 2050 forecasts for 2021.
 In reviewing the ACS data, the increase in the percentage of non-SOV travel in the latest years data was predominantly the result of a similar increase in the percentage of people working from home, likely due to the global COVID-19 pandemic occurring at that time.

-With respect to achievement of the non-SOV targets, Table 23 shows a comparison of the years 2019 and 2021 targets to the actual ACS data.
+For purposes of the national performance management framework, Table 23 shows a comparison of the years 2019 and 2021 non-SOV targets to the actual ACS data.
 For the two-year target, the actual ACS data of 20.0 percent is slightly below the year 2019 target of 20.2 percent.
 However, considering the margin of error for the year 2019 data was +/- 0.4 percent, it could be considered that the Milwaukee urbanized area met the two-year target.
 As was previously indicated, due to the COVID-19 pandemic likely increasing the non-SOV percent to 21.6 for the year 2021 ACS data, the Milwaukee urbanized area also met the four-year non-SOV target of 20.1 percent.

-During 2022, WisDOT and Commission staffs established years 2023 (two-year) and 2025 (four-year) non-SOV targets, per federal requirements, for the Milwaukee urbanized area.
-In establishing the future years 2023 (two-year) and 2025 (four-year) non-SOV targets, WisDOT and Commission staff once again considered potential targets based on the three potential forecasting methods previously utilized.
-Given that travel and work patterns were affected by the COVID-19 pandemic in 2020 and 2021 and by record high gasoline prices in 2022, it was expected by Commission and WisDOT staffs that the five-year ACS non-SOV data would continue to remain at a higher level for both future years 2023 and 2025 targets consistent with the methodology utilized to establish the year 2050 target.
+During 2022, WisDOT and Commission staffs established years 2023 (two-year) and 2025 (four-year) non-SOV targets, per Federal requirements, for the Milwaukee urbanized area.
+In establishing the future years 2023 (two-year) and 2025 (four-year) non-SOV targets, WisDOT and Commission staffs once again considered potential targets based on the three potential forecasting methods previously utilized.
+Given that travel and work patterns were affected by the COVID-19 pandemic in 2020 and 2021 and by record-high gasoline prices in 2022, it was expected by Commission and WisDOT staffs that the five-year ACS non-SOV data would continue to remain at a higher level for both future years 2023 and 2025.
+As such, the Commission and WisDOT staffs agreed to base the years 2023 and 2025 targets consistent with the methodology utilized to establish the year 2050 target.
 Table 24 shows the years 2023 and 2025 non-SOV targets jointly established with WisDOT staff for the Milwaukee urbanized area.